Click to Rate and Give Feedback

 An application can identify a private clipboard format by defining a value in the range CF_PRIVATEFIRST through CF_PRIVATELAST.
 An application can use a private clipboard format for an application-defined data format that does not need to be registered with the system.

-Data handles associated with private clipboard formats are automatically freed by the system.
-Windows that use private clipboard formats can use the WM_DESTROYCLIPBOARD message to free any related resources that are no longer needed.
+Data handles associated with private clipboard formats are not automatically freed by the system.
+If your windows use private clipboard formats, you can use the WM_DESTROYCLIPBOARD message to free any related resources that are no longer needed.

 For more information about the WM_DESTROYCLIPBOARD message, see Clipboard Ownership.

 An application can place data handles on the clipboard by defining a private format in the range CF_GDIOBJFIRST through CF_GDIOBJLAST.
-When using values in this range, the data handle is not a handle to a GDI object, but is a handle allocated by the GlobalAlloc function with the GMEM_MOVEABLE flag.
+When using values in this range, the data handle is not a handle to a Windows Graphics Device Interface (GDI) object, but is a handle allocated by the GlobalAlloc function with the GMEM_MOVEABLE flag.
 When the clipboard is emptied the system automatically deletes the object using the GlobalFree function.

 Multiple Clipboard Formats